theokristoffer/Advanced-Analytics-Code/README.md

 The program provided does all of the above, and saves the model into a .keras file so that it can be reimported and tested against new data or implemented directly.

+There is also an optional python file that resizes the original images, which were quite large in storage space, to half size.
+This reduces the folder size to around 8GB.